-A cyclotron for accelerating a beam of 1 mA H^- ions up to 8 MeV can be built from the commercial equipment purchased for the commercial cyclotrons.
-An original design of the magnet, the RF and the extraction system in combination with well developed standard solutions will ensure that the design goals can be achieved.
+A cyclotron for accelerating a beam of 1 mA H- ions up to 8 MeV can be built from the equipment used in the commercial cyclotrons.
+An original design of the magnet, the RF and the extraction system in combination with well developed standard solutions will ensure that the designing goals can be achieved.